 And, for any modules you've previously hidden, you can easily make them visible again using the View menu.

-Where can I get more information about the OmniServer Visual Protocol Builder?
+Where can I get more information about the OmniServer Visual Protocol Editor?

-Hopefully you're as excited as we are about getting the visual protocol builder release to you, our OmniServer users, who can take full advantage of the usability updates I've given you a sample of above.
+Hopefully you're as excited as we are about getting the visual protocol editor released to you, our OmniServer users, who can take full advantage of the usability updates I've given you a sample of above.
 To make sure we're giving our users exactly what will work best for them, we'll be running a limited time beta program to give some of you access to a beta version before the actual release (public release date to be announced).
+UPDATE - OmniServer V22.214.171.124 has now been released!
+Get your free trial here!

-So, if you like what you see and would like to learn more and request to be included in the beta program, I encourage you to reach out to us using the button below.
-And, if you haven't already, I encourage you to subscribe to our blog for more news on the visual protocol builder but also for other quick and easy OmniServer tutorials and tips.
+So, if you like what you see and would like to try out the new visual protocol editor, I encourage you to download the free trial using the button below.
+And, if you haven't already, I encourage you to subscribe to our blog for more news on the visual protocol editor but also for other quick and easy OmniServer tutorials and tips.